 - Put down a layer of crushed tortilla chips, followed by a layer of the meat/bean mixture (use half of the amount), then a layer of cheddar cheese (use half of the amount).
 Add one more layer of remaining ingredients.

 - Cover with foil and bake for 20-30 minutes, or until bubbly.

 - Let sit for 5-10 minutes before serving.

 - Top with sour cream and/or guacamole, if desired.
 Enjoy!

+For the crushed chips, I just grabbed a mostly full, already opened bag of tortilla chips that was clipped shut and used my hands to crush the chips (most of them anyway) while they were still in the bag.
+That was an easy way to do it.
+You want a mixture of larger pieces and smaller pieces, so don't go too crazy with your crushing.
+You really don’t want them pulverized.
 When you add the meat/bean mixture over the tortilla chip layer, be sure to cover the chips all the way to the edges if you want them soft rather than crispy.
 Either way works fine, but I preferred the softer version, although the crispier version is shown here.